-With each sand dam lasting 50+ years, they provide an invaluable resource to the community.
-Not only do they provide a source of clean water, but they also provide food security and income generation.
-Most importantly, the sanitary water provided by the sand dams help to keep the community's people healthy.
+Sand dams last 50+ years, so they provide an invaluable resource to the community.
+Not only do they provide a source of clean water, but they also provide food security and the generation of income.
+Most importantly, the health of the people in the community is dependent on clean water, and sand dams provide it.

 The sand dam was constructed on a riverbed, which allows for the build up of sand — raising the water table and natrually filtering water.

-What makes the sand dam even more beneficial to this community?
-It brings water closer to homes, so that community members, including children, don't have to travel extensive distances just to get clean drinking water.
+Finally, the Thona sand dam brings water closer to homes, so that community members — including children — don't have to travel extensive distances just to get clean drinking water.
 Not only that, but the clean water will help with agriculture, which will further help the community thrive.

 Why did we choose to work with The Water Project?
 Simple.
 Access to clean water helps to improve education, hunger, health, and poverty in communities throughout sub-Saharan Africa.
 The statistics are disheartening, as millions of people suffer from lack of access to clean water — burdening them with sickness and poverty.